Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Introduction

-This article is composed of three parts.
-First, we will briefly summarize the contributions of this paper and then introduce our methods.
-Second, we will describe the topic modeling, specifically the BTM, an alternative topic modeling to LDA for the purpose of tackling the short text problem.
-Third, we will introduce the latent space item response model \citep{Jeon:2021}, which estimates associations between items based on the latent distance between item and response.
-Finally, we will apply our approach to the COVID-19 literature to evaluate and demonstrate the usefulness of our approach.
+The rest of this article is organized as follows.
+In Section 2, we will introduce our methods and describe how we combine two different statistical approaches: (1) topic modeling, specifically the BTM, and (2) the gaussian version of the latent space item response model \citep{Jeon:2021}, which estimates associations between items based on the latent distance between item and response.
+In Section 3, we will apply our approach to the COVID-19 literature to evaluate and demonstrate the usefulness of our approach.
+In Section 4, we will summarize our analytical framework and contributions.